-The following outlines the vetting process carried out by the National Vetting Bureau in collaboration with the GAA via what is termed and on-line or E-Vetting system.
-Since the Vetting Acts came into being on 29 April 2016 our Associations have replaced previous 'paper vetting applications' with the new on line or E -Vetting system.
+The following outlines the vetting process carried out by the National Vetting Bureau in collaboration with the GAA via what is termed an online or E-Vetting system.
+Since the Vetting Acts came into being on 29 April 2016, our Associations have replaced previous 'paper vetting applications' with the new online or E-vetting system.